tasnimxvi/fuel-cycle-sim/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## installation
+# Installation

-Install Javascript is you dont have node.js
+Install Javascript is you don't have node.js
 ```bash
 sudo apt install npm
 ```